Iamnotphage/MIT6.1810-Fall2022-Learning/Lab Traps.md

 看一下alarm实验的要求：

-<div class="required"><p>
-In this exercise you'll add a feature to xv6 that periodically alerts a process as it uses CPU time.
+> In this exercise you'll add a feature to xv6 that periodically alerts a process as it uses CPU time.
 This might be useful for compute-bound processes that want to limit how much CPU time they chew up, or for processes that want to compute but also want to take some periodic